-A. Each district board is responsible for ensuring that New and Existing Instructional Materials are educationally suitable for use in the State's public schools, including by ensuring the materials are Age and Developmentally Appropriate, as that term is defined herein, for the students served, and are consistent with the State's defined Instructional Program requirements.
+A. Each district board is responsible for ensuring that New and Existing instructional materials are educationally suitable for use in the State's public schools, including by ensuring the materials are age and developmentally appropriate, as that term is defined herein, for the students served, and are consistent with the State's defined instructional program requirements.

-B. Upon the effective date of this regulation, a district may select New Instructional Materials or allow Existing Instructional Material to be provided to or remain available to students only if the Instructional Material is (a) Age and Developmentally Appropriate, as that term is defined herein, for students in each school based on grade and age level; and (b) aligned with and supportive of the Instructional Program of the school and district, including consistency with the then-current Profile of a South Carolina Graduate.
-Any materials that do not satisfy both of the foregoing requirements shall not be acquired, retained, or used by a public school district in this State.

-C. When making decisions to select or retain specific Instructional Materials from among those that satisfy the mandatory threshold criteria contained in section III.B. above, each district board shall consider the following additional criteria to determine the educational suitability of the material:

-(1) The material's academic or educational rigor;

-(2) The material's educational significance;

-(3) The material's validity, accuracy, objectivity, currency, and appropriateness;

-(4) The finite availability of library shelf space and whether the space occupied by any particular volume could be better filled by a different volume with greater academic rigor, objectivity, or accuracy, literary or education merit, or quality;

-(5) The finite availability of instructional time and whether the time occupied teaching or learning any particular material could be better spent on material with greater academic rigor, objectivity, or accuracy, literary or educational merit, or quality.

-D. In no event shall a school district board's decision to remove Existing Instructional Material or to reject the proposed addition of New Instructional Material be based primarily on or motivated by the district board's disagreement with or opposition to the viewpoints expressed therein.

-E. A district board at all times remains ultimately responsible for the obligations described in this section and for ensuring compliance with the requirements of this regulation; however, a district board may delegate to the district superintendent or his designee(s) the task of (i) prospectively reviewing Existing Instructional Materials in the first instance and removing any materials that do not satisfy the requirements of this section, and (ii) reviewing potential New Instructional Material in the first instance and when deemed prudent or when requested by the district board, providing a report and recommendation to the district board regarding the material's educational suitability and compliance with this regulation's requirements.
+- B. Upon the effective date of this regulation, a district board may selection New instructional materials or allow Existing instructional material to be provided to or remain available to students only if the instructional material is (a) Age and Developmentally Appropriate, as the term is defined herein, for students in each school based on grade and age level; and (b) aligned with and supportive of the instructional program of the school and district, including consistency with the then-current Profile of a South Carolina Graduate.
+Any materials that do not satisfy both of the foregoing requirements shall not be acquired, retained, or used by a public school district in this State. - C. When making decisions to select or retain specific Instructional Materials from among those that satisfy the mandatory threshold criteria contained in section (b) above, each district board shall consider the following additional criteria to determine the educational suitability of the material: - (1.)
+The material's academic or educational rigor; - (2.)
+The material's educational significance; - (3.)
+The material's validity, accuracy, objectivity, currency, and appropriateness; - (4.)
+The finite availability of library shelf space and whether the space occupied by any particular volume could be better filled by a different volume with greater academic rigor, objectivity, or accuracy, literary or education merit, or quality; - (5.)
+The finite availability of instructional time and whether the time occupied teaching or learning any particular material could be better spent on material with greater academic rigor, objectivity, or accuracy, literary or educational merit, or quality. - D. In no event shall a school district board's decision to remove Existing instructional material or to reject the proposed addition of New instructional materials be based primarily on or motivated by the district board's disagreement with or opposition to the viewpoints expressed therein. - E. A district board at all times remains ultimately responsible for the obligations described in this section and for ensuring compliance with the requirements of this regulation; however, a district board may delegate to the district superintendent or his designee the task of (i) reviewing existing instructional materials in the first instance and removing any materials that do not satisfy the requirements of this section, and (ii) reviewing potential New instructional material in the first instance and when deemed prudent or when requested by the district board, providing a report and recommendation to the district board regarding the materials education suitability and compliance with this Regulation's requirements.